 “Do you think you could make that for me?”
 Benedict asked Isolde, and she blinked, realizing her mind had been somewhere far away.

 She often daydreamed while working in the forge, but had the bad habit of sometimes falling into it with people around.
 It felt horrible in her, because she knew they thought she was spacing out because of something wrong with her head from the injury, thinking her mentally damaged.

 “What was it you wanted again?” she asked, unable to remember his words.

-“I was wondering if you could make me some golden horseshoes.”
+“I was wondering if perhaps you could make me some golden horseshoes.”

 “To give to Parisa, of course!”
 Benedict huffed, and Isolde realized he must have already told her that.
 “It will be as a gift for the horses that draw her carriage, and it will show how thoughtful, caring, and considerate I am.
-It’ll set me apart from all those hollow men trying to win her with jewelry and flowers—she already has those.
-But this is a thoughtful gift.”
+It’ll set me apart from all those hollow men trying to win her with jewelry and flowers—she already has those.”

-“But golden horseshoes are an awful idea,” Isolde said, washing her face in a nearby water basin, trying to get some of the soot and grime away.
-“Gold is an incredibly soft metal, and as such, it's horrible for what horseshoes are supposed to be for.
+“Golden horseshoes are an awful idea,” Isolde said, washing her face in a nearby water basin, trying to get some of the soot and grime away.
+“Gold is an incredibly soft metal, and as such, it’s a horrible choice for horseshoes.
 If you’re being thoughtful, just get her some normal ones.
 Steel is a thousand times better for the job than gold.”

-“You cannot give a woman like Parisa Blackwillow plain horseshoes!” he shouted like fact, Isolde amused by his furor.
-“Everyone wants to make her laugh…but they don’t want to be the one laughed at.
-I’d be a joke to give her such base things.”
+“You cannot go and give a woman like Parisa Blackwillow plain horseshoes!” he shouted like fact, Isolde amused by his furor.
+“Everyone wants to make her laugh…but they don’t want to be the one laughed at.”

 “I think it’d be a very nice thing to give her.”